Inapproximability of Counting Independent Sets in Linear Hypergraphs: Introduction

-The hardness for the linear hypergraph is then obtained by plugging in $b=1$.
-The above theorem also subsumes the general case in \cite{BGGGS19} by setting $b:=\lfloor k/2\rfloor$.
-In fact, as we will see soon, the reduction there is a special case of ours.
+The hardness for the linear hypergraph can be obtained by setting $b=1$ in the theorem.
+Additionally, it subsumes the general case presented in \cite{BGGGS19} by setting $b:=\lfloor k/2\rfloor$.

-The phenomenon that a more relaxed algorithmic regime (and thus a more restricted hardness regime) exists for linear hypergraphs is also present in the hypergraph $q$-colouring problem.
-The up-to-date algorithmic bound is $\Delta\lesssim q^{k/3}$ in the general hypergraph \cite{JPV21,HSW21,FGWWY22}, while it goes further to $q^{k/2-o(k)}$ in the linear case \cite{FGW22a}.
-From the hardness side, the approximate counting problem is known to be $\NP$-hard when $\Delta\geq 5\cdot q^{k/2}$ \cite{GGW22} in the general case where $q$ is an even, but $\Delta\geq 2kq^k\log q+2q$ in the linear case \cite{GGW22}.
+In the general case \cite{BGGGS19}, the hardness can be shown by reducing from the hard-core model (counting weighted independent sets) on \emph{graphs}, where each vertex in the graph is replaced by $k/2$ copies in the resulting hypergraph, and each edge in the graph is associated with the hyperedge containing these copies.
+However, this approach naturally requires large overlaps in the resulting hypergraph.
+In our case, we ensure linearity (or small overlaps) by creating $b$ copies for each vertex in the graph, and then filling up each hyperedge to $k$ vertices.
+This boils down to a general anti-ferromagnetic $2$-spin system, instead of the hard-core model.
+The main complication is to establish the so-called ``non-uniqueness'' property, which allows us to utilize a classical result by Sly and Sun~\cite{SS14} to derive inapproximability.

-The reduction here is inspired by the general case \cite{BGGGS19}.
-The argument therein reduces from the hard-core model (counting weighted independent sets) on graphs, by replacing each vertex in the graph with $k/2$ copies in the hypergraph.
-This naturally requires large overlaps in the result hypergraph.
-In our case, linearity (or the requirement of small overlaps) is ensured by controlling the number of copies created, followed by filling up each hyperedge to $k$ vertices.
-This boils down to a general anti-ferromagnetic $2$-spin system, instead of merely the hard-core model.
-The main complicacy is to establish the so-called ``non-uniqueness'', before which we can invoke a theorem by Sly and Sun \cite{SS14}, and show the inapproximability of this $2$-spin system.
-We remark that the hardness of linear hypergraph colourings is handled separately in \cite{GGW22}.
-However, the approach there is based on the hardness of the searching problem, and thus not applicable in our case because, again, constructing an independent set is trivial.
+An open problem is to determine the exact computational phase transition for the linear case, as there remains a $\Theta(k^2)$ gap in-between.
+Notably, for independent sets on the infinite linear hypertree, the uniqueness of the Gibbs distribution holds when $\Delta\leq \left(1+o(1)\right)2^{k}/k$~\cite{BGGGS19}.
+It is still unclear which of these three thresholds, if any, would be the ground truth for the computational phase transition point.

-An open problem is to locate the computational phase transition completely for the linear case, as there is still an $O(k^2)$ gap in-between.
-Moreover, the so-called uniqueness threshold for independent sets on the hypertree is $\Delta\leq 2^{k}/(2k)$ \cite[Lemma 60]{BGGGS19}.
-However, it is not obvious which among these three, if not none, would be the ground truth for the computational phase transition point.
+The phenomenon of a more relaxed algorithmic regime (and thus a more restricted hardness regime) existing for linear hypergraphs is also observed in the context of hypergraph $q$-colouring problem.
+Currently, the best known algorithmic bound in the general hypergraph is $\Delta\lesssim q^{k/3}$ as established in \cite{JPV21,HSW21,FGWWY22}.\footnote{The notations $\lesssim$ and $\gtrsim$ hide low-order factors.} In the case of linear hypergraphs, the bound can be improved to $q^{k/2-o(k)}$, as shown in \cite{FGW22a}.
+From the hardness side, the approximate counting problem is known to be $\NP$-hard when $\Delta\geq 5\cdot q^{k/2}$ \cite{GGW22} in the general case when $q$ is even, but $\Delta\geq 2kq^k\log q+2q$ in the linear case \cite{GGW22}.